 How Can I Edit These Components of an "In Use" Question?

-Luckily, there is a workaround to edit these components after they have been used in a review cycle!
-Here are the steps that you will want to follow to edit a Reviews question that lives in a template that has been used, but is not currently in use (not in an active review cycle):
+Luckily, there is a workaround to edit these components after being used in a review cycle!
+Here are the steps that you will want to follow to edit a Reviews question that lives in a template that has been used but is not currently in use (not in an active review cycle):

-Step 2: Click into "Templates" within the "Reviews" dropdown menu.
+Step 2: Click on "Templates" within the "Reviews" dropdown menu.

-Step 4: Questions that are being used in a review cycle will be marked as "IN USE".
+Step 4: Questions used in a review cycle will be marked as "IN USE."